 Sony WH-1000XM4 Review - Great noise cancelling, but how does it sound?

-The Sony WH-1000XM4, however, is a brand new ANC headphone that manages to significantly improve on these issues, boasting some of the best noise cancelling tech available.
-The big question in my mind now is, is the lack of ambient noise significant enough for enhance the sonic perception of the music being played - and is this something I can finally get into?
+The Sony WH-1000XM4, however, is a new ANC headphone that manages to significantly improve on these issues, boasting some of the best noise cancelling tech available.
+The big question in my mind is now: is the lack of ambient noise significant enough for enhance the sonic perception of the music being played?
+Is this something I can finally get into?

 Specs